How To Make A Simple Calculator in Python? A Complete Guide

 • Step 1: Create a project name.

-First open PyCharm IDE and then create a “project name” after creating a project name click the “create” button.
+First, open PyCharm IDE and then create a “project name.”
+After creating a project name click the “create” button.

 Calculator in Python Create Project

-• Step 2: Create python file.
+• Step 2: Create a python file.

-Second after creating a project name, “right click” your project name and then click “new” after that click the “python file“.
+Second, after creating a project name, “right click” your project name and then click “new.”
+After that click the “python file“.

 Calculator in Python Create Python File